AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/create-a-custom-dynamics-sync-filter/microsoft-dynamics-sync-filter-qualify.md

 title: Microsoft Dynamics Sync Filter -Qualify
 exl-id: 9b26795c-fc94-478e-a7f0-ac8e602792b1
 ---
-# Microsoft Dynamics Sync Filter: Qualify {#microsoft-dynamics-sync-filter-qualify}
+# [!DNL Microsoft Dynamics] Sync Filter: Qualify {#microsoft-dynamics-sync-filter-qualify}

-When you want to convert a lead to a contact in Microsoft Dynamics, be sure to use this default Qualify process.
+When you want to convert a lead to a contact in [!DNL Microsoft Dynamics], be sure to use this default Qualify process.
 Then, sync it to Marketo.

 ## The Conversion Process {#the-conversion-process}